Vatraz/autonomousCJ/README.md

 # autonomousCJ
 Self-driving car in GTA San Andreas.

-Based on rather simple computer vision techniques, autonomusCJ allows the car to navigate the roads in GTA San Andreas by analyzing the location of lanes and edges of the road, as well by extracting information about the roads layout from the minimap.
+Based on rather simple computer vision techniques, autonomusCJ analyzes the arrangement of lanes/edges of the road and extracts information about the roads layout from the minimap.

-The collected information about the car's environment is used to calculate the control needed to keep it as close to the center of the road as possible.
+The collected information about the car environment is used to calculate the control needed to keep it as close to the center of the road as possible.

-As the system is in a very early stage of development, implemented control algorithm and road detection are far from being perfect.
-Several problems make detection of characteristic elements of the roads hard, i.e. low-resolution textures, blocky shape of the roads and constantly changing lighting.
 [![](https://i.postimg.cc/DwPbN8fr/screenshot-from-2020-03-30-04.jpg)](https://youtu.be/FfvnZxzQvY4)

 ## Instalation